vdarkobar/scripts/misc/matrix-how-to.md

 # Should return JSON with m.homeserver base_url
 ```

-If these return 404 or HTML errors, check the NPM Advanced tab config for `matrix.example.com`.
+If these return 404 or HTML errors, check the Custom Nginx Configuration for `matrix.example.com`.

 ### Element Web